-To simplify future retrieval of records, prepare records according to the guidelines listed below:
+To simplify future retrieval of records, prepare paper records according to the guidelines listed below:

 - One cubic-foot sized boxes called “records center boxes” must be used to store records.
 These boxes can be obtained from the Institute Archives, (x8340).
 For records that will not fit into these 12″x10″x15″ boxes, alternative storage methods may be arranged with the Archives.

-- Remove records from binders that are taller than 10 inches.
-Binders taller than 10 inches will not fit into records center boxes.
+- Remove records from hanging folders and binders that are taller than 10 inches (must fit upright in the record center boxes).
 Place records in labeled file folders.

 - Pack folders upright in the records center boxes.
 Letter size (8.5 x 11in.) materials can be stored in one direction, legal size (8.5 x 14 in.) materials in the other.

 - Keep records in the order in which they normally are filed in your office.
 Do not attempt to revise the alphabetical, numerical, chronological, or other order of your records.

 - Fill each box to capacity but do not overfill.

 - Number each box consecutively on one end of the box rather than on the top.